AdriaGuilera/Internship-Notifier/README.md

 # Internship Notificator

-A Python script that monitors the FIB UPC internship board and sends notifications for new job postings using Pushover.
+A Python script that monitors the FIB UPC internship board through web scrapping and sends notifications for new job postings using Pushover.

 ## Features